MarianoOG/Lesson-Notes-Secure-and-Private-AI/60DaysOfUdacity.md

 Participated in AMA sessions and come back to slack community.
 After two week break.

+## Day 13

+Watched The Great Hack, a documentary about Cambidge Analytica Story.
+It talks about privacy and the lack of democracy that technology allows.

+## Day 14

+Reviewed topics on lesson 7 about federated learning.
+Participated in the weekly Kahoot quiz and wrote some reflections about privacy.

 ## Todo list

 - Finish lesson notes and proyects